samargunners/dunkin_vendorpay_ai/README.md

-# VendorPay AI - Phase 1
+# Dunkin VendorPay AI - Phase 1

-A comprehensive AI-powered vendor payment processing and management system.
+A comprehensive AI-powered vendor payment processing and management system for Dunkin operations.

 ## Project Overview

-VendorPay AI is an intelligent system designed to streamline vendor payment processes using artificial intelligence for document processing, payment prediction, and vendor matching.
+Dunkin VendorPay AI is an intelligent system designed to streamline vendor payment processes using artificial intelligence for document processing, payment prediction, and vendor matching.

 ## Phase 1 Features